Table of Contents

 4. Validate and save the script.
 It is important that you do this after you have compiled the script as a library, as otherwise the compiler will detect errors.

-5. In the Dashboards app, configure a query and select the data source Get ad hoc data or Get custom data, depending on your DataMiner version.
+5. In the Dashboards app or Low-Code Apps, configure a query and select the data source Get ad hoc data or Get custom data, depending on your DataMiner version.

 6. In the Data source dropdown box, select the name of your ad hoc data source.